gamerhat18/cybrdise-blog-hugo/content/posts/quick-setup.md

     -> Downloads and Installs TeamViewer.
     -> Installs ZSH and Oh-My-ZSH .
     -> Replaces .zshrc & .bashrc with my rc files.
-    -> Opens TeamViewer and I ask the client to send a picture of the id and password.
+    -> Opens TeamViewer and I ask the client to send a picture of the ID and password.
     -> Gets other scripts for more personalized configurations.

 # Windows (Administrator Privileges needed):